Biden launching winter COVID-19 booster, testing campaign - NewsBreak

 The Biden administration has come to view widespread adoption of booster shots as its most effective tool for combating COVID-19 this winter.
 Medical experts say boosters provide enhanced and more enduring protection against COVID-19, including new variants.

 About 100 million Americans are eligible for boosters under current U.S. policy, with more becoming eligible every day.
-Convincing those who have already been vaccinated to get another dose, officials believe, will be far easier than vaccinating the roughly 43 million adult Americans who despite widespread public pressure campaigns to roll up their sleeves.
+Convincing those who have already been vaccinated to get another dose, officials believe, will be far easier than vaccinating the roughly 43 million adult Americans who haven’t gotten a shot despite widespread public pressure campaigns to roll up their sleeves.

-And while Biden’s has been held up by legal challenges, the president on Thursday will renew his call for businesses to move ahead and impose their own mandates on workers so they can stay open without outbreaks.
+And while Biden’s vaccination-or-testing requirement for workers at larger employers has been held up by legal challenges, the president on Thursday will renew his call for businesses to move ahead and impose their own mandates on workers so they can stay open without outbreaks.

-In a effort to encourage more people to take the booster doses, the Biden administration is stepping up direct outreach to seniors — to the virus.
+In an effort to encourage more people to take the booster doses, the Biden administration is stepping up direct outreach to seniors — the population most vulnerable to the virus.
 The Centers for Medicare & Medicaid Services will send a notice to all 63 million Medicare beneficiaries encouraging them to get booster doses, the White House said.
 The AARP will work with the administration on education campaigns for seniors.

 So far about 42 million Americans, about half of them seniors, have received a booster dose.
 The Centers for Disease Control and Prevention this week broadened its booster dose recommendation to cover all Americans aged at least 18 starting six months after their second dose of the mRNA vaccines from Pfizer or Moderna.